GluuFederation/docs-ce-prod/docs/source/authn-guide/fido2.md

 # FIDO2

 ## Overview
-[FIDO 2.0 (FIDO2)](https://fidoalliance.org/fido2/) is an open authentication standard that strengthens and simplifies two-factor authentication using specialized USB or NFC devices.
+[FIDO 2.0 (FIDO2)](https://fidoalliance.org/fido2/) is an open authentication standard that enable users to leverage common devices to securely authenticate to online services in both mobile and desktop environments.

-!!!
-Note
-    The FIDO2 interception script and endpoints will also support W3C, and is backwards compatible with previous FIDO standards.
+FIDO2 is comprised of the [W3C’s Web Authentication specification (WebAuthn)](https://www.w3.org/TR/webauthn/) and FIDO’s corresponding Client-to-Authenticator Protocol (CTAP).
+WebAuthn defines a standard web API that can be built into browsers and related web platform infrastructure to enable online services to use FIDO Authentication.
+CTAP enables external devices such as mobile handsets or FIDO Security Keys to work with WebAuthn and serve as authenticators to desktop applications and web services.

-This document explains how to use the Gluu Server's included [FIDO2 interception script](https://github.com/GluuFederation/oxAuth/blob/master/Server/integrations/fido2/Fido2ExternalAuthenticator.py) to implement a two-step, two-factor authentication (2FA) process with username / password as the first step, and any FIDO2 device as the second step.
+This document explains how to use the Gluu Server's included [FIDO2 interception script](https://github.com/GluuFederation/oxAuth/blob/master/Server/integrations/fido2/Fido2ExternalAuthenticator.py) to implement a two-step, two-factor authentication (2FA) with username / password as the first step, and any FIDO2 device as the second step.

 ## Prerequisites
 - A Gluu Server ([installation instructions](../installation-guide/index.md));